Doors Don't Route: Cloud-Hosting UniFi Access with VXLAN-over-IPSec

 • The office-lan macvlan with parent=br-office, so the container gets a 10.255.255.x address on the bridged L2.

-The natural Compose definition for that is:
+The natural Compose definition was:

 services: